Great Lakes Community Action Partnership assistance programs.

 Dozens of programs are available, and if they do not have what you need, then ask for referrals.
 Financial aid may be offered for paying rent or heating bills.
 Other housing aid is foreclosure counseling.
-Or if you need a new or better job, look into the WSOS education and employment programs.
+Or if you need a new or better job, look into the GLCAP education and employment programs.
 Some of the community action agencies main solutions are below.

 The resources from the Housing Assistance program are extensive.
 It provides an array of services for homeless, people facing eviction or pending homeless individuals and/or families.
 These services include short term rental assistance, intensive case management, and social supportive services.

 The suite of utility conservation programs aim to educate participants on energy consumption and saving measures that can help lower utility bills.
-Trained inspectors from WSOS Community Action Commission conduct free energy audits and inspect homes or apartments to identify heating inefficiencies.
+Trained inspectors from GLCAP Community Action conduct free energy audits and inspect homes or apartments to identify heating inefficiencies.
 The staff work closely with income qualified residents to reduce their consumption and lower their utility bills.

 Mortgage assistance is offered in areas such as Lucas County from the free Foreclosure Prevention program.
 It offers relevant counseling and advice to homeowners who are facing foreclosure.
 People can learn about government mortgage programs, create a budget, and get help with understanding the Ohio laws and regulations on foreclosure.

 The Home Buyer Assistance program provides down payment and closing costs assistance for qualified first time home buyers.
-Specialists from WSOS also offer HUD approved home-ownership counseling services in order to prepare and educate participants for home-ownership.
+Specialists from GLCAP also offer HUD approved home-ownership counseling services in order to prepare and educate participants for home-ownership.

 The Home Rehabilitation/Repairs offers eligible homeowners in Wood and Sandusky County regions assistance by way of grants or deferred loans.
 The money issued is to be used towards building repairs and rehabilitation.